Top 5 4th Quarter Trades of Le - GuruFocus.com

-Leicht Financial Planning & Wealth Management, Inc. recently filed their 13F report for the fourth quarter of 2022, which ended on 2022-12-31.
+Lehman & Derafelo Financial Resources LLC recently filed their 13F report for the fourth quarter of 2022, which ended on 2022-12-31.

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Leicht Financial Planning & Wealth Management, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were Lehman & Derafelo Financial Resources LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 108,896-share investment in ARCA:TOTL.
-Previously, the stock had a 3.13% weight in the equity portfolio.
-Shares traded for an average price of $39.69 during the quarter.
+The guru established a new position worth 44,066 shares in ARCA:DGRO, giving the stock a 0.65% weight in the equity portfolio.
+Shares traded for an average price of $48.84 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 94,447-share investment in ARCA:XLRE.
-Previously, the stock had a 2.43% weight in the equity portfolio.
-Shares traded for an average price of $36.55 during the quarter.
+Lehman & Derafelo Financial Resources LLC reduced their investment in ARCA:FDRR by 37,044 shares.
+The trade had a 0.41% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $39.11.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Real Estate Select Sector SPDR Fund (The) has a price-earnings ratio of 26.06 and a price-book ratio of 3.02.
+In terms of valuation, Fidelity Dividend ETF for Rising Rates has a price-earnings ratio of 16.53 and a price-book ratio of 3.17.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Technology Select Sector SPDR ETF has a price-earnings ratio of 24.14 and a price-book ratio of 7.11.
+In terms of valuation, Leatherback Long/Short Alternative Yield ETF has a price-earnings ratio of 16.29 and a price-book ratio of 2.43.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.